Homotopy of periodic two by two matrices

 The standard classification of topological insulators is concerned with the 10 types of symmetry that do not have spatial symmetries other than translations.
 It is made from all the possible combinations of time reversal and Particle-Hole symmetry.
 The standard classification and the two-band classification are compared in the table below.

 \begin{itemize} \item The standard classification labels the homotopy equivalence classes by Abelian groups where $0$ says that there is one equivalence class.
 Since Bloch Hamiltonians do not come with a natural group structure, we found it more intuitive to mark the equivalence classes by a particularly simple Bloch matrix in the set.
-This choice, is, of course, arbitrary.
-For example, $\{\sigma_x\}, \{\sigma_y\}$ and $\{\sigma_z\}$ in the third column, all represent a single equivalence class.
+This choice is constrained by the symmetry, but otherwise it is arbitrary.
+For example, in the first line of the table, any Pauli matrix could be chosen (for example), but in the third row the $\Theta_+$ symmetry allows only real matrices.
 The number of elements in the third column gives the number of homotopically distinct sets.

 \item In the two cases marked by $*$ in first column the two band classification gives twice as many equivalence classes as in the standard classification.
 The extra $\mathbbm{Z}_2$ can be traced to the sign of the Pfaffian of $-iH$ where $H$ is Particle-Hole symmetric matrix (and so imaginary and anti-symmetric).
 The standard classification disregards this ``weak" $\mathbbm{Z}_2$ index because it is a zero-dimensional property. \item In three cases, marked by $-$ in the second column, no comparison is made as there are no gapped 2-band Hamiltonian with $\Theta_-$ symmetry. \end{itemize} For these symmetries, there are no fragile phases, which would have also caused there to be more phases in our classification than in the standard classification.
 Fragile phases do occur when there is reflection symmetry, see Sec. \ref{sec:fragile}.